jum/caddy-docker-proxy-redis/README.md

 This assumes that container serving the example.com domain is listening under a UNIX domain socket and also exposes a /health endpoint that should not be recorded in the logs.

+Recently I started to use ACME DNS verification for some domains, for this reason I add the godaddy caddy DNS module for my DNS provider.
+The above configuration with caddy_X.tls.dns tell caddy to use ACME DNS instead of HTTP based verification for generating TLS certificates.
+You could also add this to the base Caddyfile snippet, but only if you use only one DNS provider account.
+I use multiple, so I have to add this to each site with different GODADDY_KEY variables.
+If you do not use this, leave that lines out.

 ### Surviving a tailscaled restart